 This is probably the most basic element of a professional signature.

-It’s also helpful to include your phone number and/or website address.
-I also recommend adding your email address into the block, as it makes it easy to create a new message without having to double-check your email address.
+It’s also helpful to include your phone number and website address.
+I also recommend adding your email address into the block, making it easy to create a new message without double-checking your email address.

 2. Company Logo

 Many companies offer logo templates online.
 However, you can also create your own custom logo.